patman023/nysthimanual/Template.md

 \[typethefullpatchname.vcv] \(\./typethefullpatchname.vcv)

-- save the patch in the same folder.
-Please don't link to external services, as they're not owned by Microsoft (like Github), and who knows if/when they'll go down.
+- Save the patch in the same folder.
+Please don't link to external services, since they're not owned by Microsoft (like Github), and who knows if/when they'll go down?

 If your patch isn't self-evident based on how you've described the module above, try and include some kind of basic write-up.